EOMMINHO/tower-server/README.md

 - HEATER_DEV : the heater device path
 - HEATER_BAUD : the heater device baud-rate
 - HEATER_SLAVE : the heater device Mosbus slave number
+- MICROMETER_USE : (boolean) whether using it or not
+- MICROMETER_DEV : micrometer device path
+- MICROMETER_BAUD : micrometer baud-rate
 - PORT : the port used by the server
 - DB_HOST : the name of the host DB
 - DB_PORT : the port used by the host DB